ovh/the-bastion/doc/sphinx/administration/configuration/bastion_conf.rst

 forbiddenNetworks
 *****************

-:Type: ``array of strings (IPs and/or prefixes)``
+:Type: ``array of strings (IPs and/or subnets)``

 :Default: ``[]``

 :Example: ``["10.42.42.0/24"]``

 Prevents egress connection to the listed networks, this takes precedence over ``allowedNetworks``.
-This can be used to prevent connection to some hosts or subnets in a broadly allowed prefix.
+This can be used to prevent connection to some hosts or subnets in a broadly allowed subnet.
 This is enforced at all times and can NOT be overridden by users.

 .. _ingressToEgressRules: